nrfconnect/sdk-nrfxlib/nrf_security/doc/drivers.rst

 The nrf_security module supports multiple enabled PSA drivers at the same time.
 This mechanism is intended to extend the available feature set of hardware-accelerated cryptography or to provide alternative implementations of the PSA Crypto APIs.

-You can enabling a cryptographic feature or algorithm using PSA Crypto API configurations that follow the format ``PSA_WANT_ALG_XXXX``.
+You can enable a cryptographic feature or algorithm using PSA Crypto API configurations that follow the format ``PSA_WANT_ALG_XXXX``.

-Enabling more than one PSA driver may add support for additional key sizes or modes of operation.
+Enabling more than one PSA driver might add support for additional key sizes or modes of operation.

 It is possible to disable specific features on the PSA driver level to optimize the code size.